LandRegistry/local-land-charges/migration/delivering-migration.md

           <h3><span class='heading-content'>Formative assessment</span></h3>
         </div>
         <div class='step-by-step-content'>
-          <h4 class='heading-small'>Purpose</h4>
+          <h4 class='heading-small'>Purpose and best practice</h4>
-          <p>Towards the end of the Analysis, Rules, and Transformation (ART) phase, our Quality Assurance team will conduct a series of checks on the charges.
+          <p>Towards the end of the Analysis, Rules, and Transformation (ARTs) phase, our Quality Assurance team will conduct a series of checks on the charges.
 These checks employ a variety of methodologies, including significant automation through logic rules.</p>
           <p> For instance, we verify if the charge's spatial extent matches the post code mentioned in the charge description.
 Additionally, we manually review charges to ensure accuracy and completeness.</p>
           <p>The Delivery Manager will endeavour to schedule this to fall after the majority of data transformation work has been completed.</p>
           <p>They will also allow appropriate time in the plan to respond to the outcomes, which might include further checking to prove/disprove trends.</p>